-- National Guard Installation Security Officers Employees covered by the state's merit system as provided in chapter 8A, subchapter IV, whose primary duty is providing security at lowa National Guard installations and facilities and who carry or are licensed to carry a firearm while performing those duties. - Parole Peace Officers Employees of a judicial district department of correctional services who are certified by the lowa law enforcement academy and perform the duties of a parole officer. - Regents Police Officers Peace officers employed by an institution under the control of the state board of regents whose position requires law enforcement certification pursuant to section 262.13. - Psychiatric Security Specialists Those employed by the department of human services as psychiatric security specialists at a civil commitment unit for sexually violent offenders' facility.
+- National Guard Installation Security

+Officers Employees covered by the state's

+merit system as provided in chapter 8A,

+subchapter IV, whose primary duty is

+providing security at Iowa National Guard

+installations and facilities and who carry

+or are licensed to carry a firearm while

+performing those duties.

+- Parole Peace Officers Employees of a judicial district department of correctional services who are certified by the lowa law enforcement academy and perform the duties of a parole officer.

+- Regents Police Officers Peace officers employed by an institution under the control of the state board of regents whose position requires law enforcement certification pursuant to section 262.13.

+- Psychiatric Security Specialists Those employed by the department of human services as psychiatric security specialists at a civil commitment unit for sexually violent offenders' facility.

+- Public Safety Peace Officer Employees previously employed with the Department of Transportation who are now employed with the Department of Public Safety as a Motor Vehicle Enforcement Peace Officer and who had 10 or more years of membership in IPERS as of June 30, 2023.

+- State Fair Police Police Officers employed by the Iowa State Fair Board and who are not members of the retirement systems established in Iowa Code Chapters 410 or 411.